lenhanpham/ComChemKit/docs/developer.rst

 - Follow the code of conduct
 - Acknowledge contributions from others

-This developer guide provides comprehensive information for contributing to the Gaussian Extractor project.
+This developer guide provides comprehensive information for contributing to the ComChemKit project.
 Following these guidelines ensures high-quality, maintainable code that benefits the entire community.